mattcarlotta/snackables/README.md

 In a CLI or within your package.json, under the `scripts` property, define an `ENV_LOAD` variable and either add a single file `ENV_LOAD=.env.base` or add multiple files separated by commas `ENV_LOAD=.env.base,.env.local,.env.dev,..etc` before running a process.
 Snackables loads `.env` files according to their defined order (left to right), where the last imported file will take precedence over any previously imported files.

-For example, `.env.*` files can be loaded by their filename (assuming they're located in the projects root):
+For example, `.env.*` files can be loaded by their filename (assuming they're located in the project's root):

 ```json
 {